04 February 2015

 That must mean dealing with something beyond the normal call of duty and so cannot refer to first aid volunteers or emergency services staff as saving people is the very job they are engaged to do.
 A cause of action against a member of the public would be pretty pointless.

 It seems that the new legislation merely requires the Court to consider whether an alleged wrongdoer was doing something socially useful and whether they were usually risk conscious, but not do anything as a result.

-For more information or expert legal advice please call freephone 0800 916 9015 or contact us online.
+For more information or expert legal advice please contact us here.